DannyBen/menu_commander/README.md

   # When arg lists generate one item only it is auto-selected by default.
   # Set this to false to disable this behavior
   auto_select: false

+  # Show the command after execution
+  echo: true

+  # Marker to use when echoing the command
+  echo_marker: "==>"

 ```

 > See: [examples/optons.yml](examples/options.yml)